AlterEtch/warehouse-pick-up-allocation/README.md

 Python 2.7

 ### Running the Project
-The simplest way is to compile and run the python project through terminal:
+The project can be compiled directly through terminal:
 ```
 python game.py
 ```